jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2019.md

 consistent hash ring is used in Cassandra, Memcached and Redis.

-## Kafka

 ## event sourcing

+for example, we add a record in a business table, then publish a event msg for the record to a topic.
+The db table write and topic msg publish need to be in a single distrubuted transaction.
+But we cannot use 2PC in modern distributed system.
+2PC is not reliable.

+Instead, we still need to use local transaction. so the solution is event sourcing.

+event sourcing solution:
-cannot use 2PC in modern distributed system.
-Instead, use event sourcing. use db Event Table as message queue, this make a local transaction across multiple tables.  use db triggers to append db Event table. another process read events from the event table and publish to Topics
+use db Event Table as message queue, this make a local transaction across multiple tables (business table and Event table).  use db triggers to append events to db Event table.
+another process read events from the event table and publish to Topics.
+Here the Event table is the source of events.

 **Use case:  **
 Order created w/ pending state, Order approved, Order cancelled, Order shipped.